Blobmaster2/GED-FinalProject/README.md

 ## Singleton

+GameManager gets and sets player level, score and position for other objects to reference

 ## Command
 Flowchart - https://github.com/user-attachments/assets/d7a183e4-ebf4-45d0-b505-6f9fc67b2ffc
 Save command that will save the score from a run to a JSON file.
 Delete Command that will delete the JSON file containing the score information.

 ## Factory

+EnemyFactory adds a layer of abstraction between Wavespawner spawning the enemies and instantiating the actual enemies into the game thereby making it easier to make changes to the enemies easier.

 ## Plugin/DLL